laFreeFall/supporters/readme.md

  - Every campaign has ability to create posts which may be accessible to all (or only to the followers) or only to the supporterse (and even choose which support level (pledge) it should be).
  - Markdown is available in Campaign posts and Campaign descriptions.

+ > If you want don't want to encounter with longreads below, follow the [link](https://imgur.com/a/Q1BKTvq) and watch an [album of screenshots on imgur](https://imgur.com/a/Q1BKTvq) without huge amount of text.
  ### Campaign's Front Page
  ![Campaign front page](https://i.imgur.com/cvTvTYj.png)
  Front page of the Campaign where main information is displayed: